muratk3n/thirdwave/en/README.md

 advanced", or "it's in this other bucket".
 He cld refer to elements of the bucket wout being mired in it, just refer to speed and length contraction.
 The bonus is EM becomes crystal clear.

 ---

-Yes the right-hand-rule biz is helpful for plug-n-chug computation, but need to mention special relativity while explaining electromagnetism.
-Talking to you Resnick.
-"Particle gets pushed when it moves".
-Why?
-See SR.

----